xk-io/xk-io.github.io/_posts/2015-07-10-aus-two-party-failed-us.md

 comments: true
 ---

-A few days ago a [Junkee article][1] by a similar title was [posted to /r/Australia][2], and although the author's heart was in the right place, the 'solution' to just replace bad politicians with good independent politicians is no solution at all.
+A few days ago a [Junkee article by Jane Gilmore][1] of a similar title was [posted to /r/Australia][2], and although Gilmore's heart was in the right place, the solution to just replace bad politicians with good independent politicians is no solution at all.
 However, there is still hope, as I shall explain.

 Here's the crux of my argument: replacing party-politicians with independent-politicians will not work well.
 Without infrastructure to prevent re-party-fication and factionalization there is no reason to believe that independents can provide a long term solution, or will avoid joining new or existing parties, or that they will be any more effective than current representatives.
 Ignoring the lack of Gilmore's plan working en mass anywhere else in the world, the problem lies with a common obsession in democracies: "who should rule?"
 It is a toxic question that leads to faulty reasoning.
 It is epistemologically analogous to "who is the authoritative source of knowledge?"
 There is no authoritative source of knowledge, and likewise, there are no permanently good rulers.